Waterbird Regional Preserve

 • Not CA native

-Pea flowers grouped at the end of the stem.
+Tiny pea flowers cluster at the end of the stem.

-Tiny plant.
-Fruit pods on the left, compound leaves in the middle, and flower head on the right.
+Each plant is small.
+See fruit pods on the left, compound leaves in the middle, and a flower cluster on the right.

-Often prominent in grasslands.
-Sometimes vine-like, with stems up to 20 inches.
+Colonies of Bird's Foot Trefoil can be prominent in grasslands.
+It is sometimes vine-like, with prostrate stems up to 20 inches.

 Black Cottonwood